vizzuhq/ipyvizzu/docs/tutorial/data.md

 ## Data types

-ipyvizzu currently supports two types of data series: dimensions and measures.
+`ipyvizzu` currently supports two types of data series: dimensions and measures.
-Dimensions slice the data cube ipyvizzu uses, whereas measures are values within the cube.
+Dimensions slice the data cube `ipyvizzu` uses, whereas measures are values within the cube.

 Dimensions are categorical series that can contain strings and numbers, but both will be treated as strings.
 Temporal data such as dates or timestamps should also be added as dimensions.
-By default, ipyvizzu will draw the elements on the chart in the order they are provided in the data set.
+By default, `ipyvizzu` will draw the elements on the chart in the order they are provided in the data set.
 Thus we suggest adding temporal data in a sorted format from oldest to newest.

 Measures at the moment can only be numerical.

 ## Adding data

-There are multiple ways you can add data to ipyvizzu.
+There are multiple ways you can add data to `ipyvizzu`.

 - Using pandas DataFrame
 - Specify data by series - column after column if you think of a spreadsheet